Top 12 Mainframe Analyst Skills to Put on Your Resume

 1. COBOL

-COBOL (Common Business-Oriented Language) is a high-level programming language designed for business, finance, and administrative systems for companies and governments, widely used on mainframe computers.
+COBOL (Common Business-Oriented Language) is a high-level programming language built for business, finance, and administrative systems in companies and government—still central across mainframe environments.

 Why It's Important